MoneySavingExpert.com homepage

 Step 3: See if you can get cashback on top of the cheapest quote

-This can beat going to the comparison sites above, but do check your quote through a cashback site isn't more expensive – and it's best to think of the cashback as a bonus, rather than 100% guaranteed as sometimes the deal isn't tracked or the cash paid out.
+This can beat going to the comparison sites above, but make sure your quote through a cashback site isn't more expensive.
+It's also best to think of the cashback as a bonus, rather than 100% guaranteed, as sometimes the deal isn't tracked or the cash paid out.
 These are the two routes to try...

 • Route 1: Use cashback sites' own comparisons.
 There's a version of Confused.com's comparison when you use cashback site Topcashback*, or go via Quidco* and it will be a MoneySupermarket version.
-Should you use either of these cashback sites, you'll get £45 cashback if you buy a policy through either of them, though you don't get the standard Confused or MoneySupermarket perks as these are a rebranded version of its comparison.
+Should you buy a policy through either of these cashback sites, you'll get £45 cashback, though you don't get the standard Confused or MoneySupermarket perks as these are a rebranded version of its comparison.

 • Route 2: Find your cheapest insurer then go via a cashback site.
 Once you know your cheapest insurer, check what cashback you, or the charity, will get going to it direct via Quidco* and Topcashback*

 But be careful not to let the cashback tail wag the dog.
-Choose the right insurer first, then look for cashback.
-Don't look for the biggest cashback then choose the insurer.
+Choose the right insurer first, then look for cashback, not vice versa.

-Again, make sure you check the price you're getting through this route is the same as the prices you found from the comparisons you've already done.
+Again, check the price you're getting through this route is the same as the prices you found from the comparisons you've already done.
 If it's more expensive, see if the cashback offsets the rise.
 If not, go with the quotes you got above.

 Our Top cashback sites guide has full information on how these sites work.